Corvette History

 Third Generation (C3: 1968–1982)

-Engines and chassis components were mostly carried over from the C2, but the body and interior were new.
-The 350 cu in (5.7 L) engine replaced the old 327 cu in (5.36 L) as the base engine in 1969, but power remained at 300 bhp (224 kW).
-1969 was the only year for a C3 to optionally offer either a factory installed side exhaust or normal rear exit with chrome tips.
-The all-aluminum ZL1 engine was also new for 1969; the special big-block engine was listed at 430-hp (320 kW), but was reported to produce 560 hp (420 kW) and propelled a ZL1 through the 1/4 mile in 10.89 seconds.
+In 1969, the C3 introduced the 350 cubic inch (5.7 L) engine, which replaced the earlier 327 cubic inch (5.36 L) as the base engine, though the power output remained at 300 bhp (224 kW).
+Notably, 1969 was the only year that a C3 could be optionally equipped with either a factory-installed side exhaust or a standard rear exit with chrome tips.
+Additionally, the all-aluminum ZL1 engine was introduced in 1969.
+This special big-block engine was rated at 430 hp (320 kW), but it was reportedly capable of producing around 560 hp (420 kW), enabling a ZL1 to complete a quarter-mile in just 10.89 seconds.

 Fourth Generation (C4: 1984–1996)